TobikoData/sqlmesh/docs/faq/faq.md

     SQLMesh’s `plan` command is the primary tool for understanding the effects of changes you make to your project.
 If your project files have changed or are different from the state of an environment, you execute `sqlmesh plan [environment name]` to synchronize the environment's state with your project files. `sqlmesh plan` will generate a summary of the actions needed to implement the changes, automatically run unit tests, and prompt you to `apply` the plan and implement the changes.

     If your project files have not changed, you execute `sqlmesh run` to run your project's models and audits.
 You can execute `sqlmesh run` yourself or with the native [Airflow integration](https://sqlmesh.readthedocs.io/en/latest/integrations/airflow/).
 If running it yourself, a sensible approach is to use Linux’s `cron` tool to execute `sqlmesh run` on a cadence at least as frequent as your briefest SQLMesh model `cron` parameter.
-For example, if your briefest model’s `cron` is hour, your `cron` tool should execute `sqlmesh run` at least every hour.
+For example, if your most frequent model’s `cron` is hour, your `cron` tool should execute `sqlmesh run` at least every hour.

 ??? question "What are start date and end date for?"
     SQLMesh uses the "intervals" approach to determine the date ranges that should be included in an incremental by time model query.
 It divides time into disjoint intervals and tracks which intervals have ever been processed.

     Start date plays two separate roles in SQLMesh.
 In an incremental model configuration, the `start` parameter tells SQLMesh the first date that should be included in the model's set of time intervals.

     Start date and end date also play a role as parameters for SQLMesh commands like [`plan`](../reference/cli.md#plan) and [`run`](../reference/cli.md#run).
 In this context, start and end tell SQLMesh that only certain time intervals should be included when executing the command.
-For example, you might process only a few intervals to move quickly during development before processing all of time when deploying to production.
+For example, you might process only a few intervals to iterate quickly during development before processing all of time when deploying to production.

 ## Databases/Engines